 Environmental specialists the world over who serve the growing aquaculture industry, are turning to the use of remotely operated vehicles to enhance their report capability.
 Our line of ROVs can assist in this work doing high-resolution photographic surveys and other ocean bottom deployments.

-Clients use ROVs to descend to depths of 300 metres-plus for services that include digital image capture needed for informative post-survey reports and often for a narrated DVD many environmental specialists provide for their customers.
+Clients use ROVs to descend to depths to perform tasks that include digital image capture needed for post-survey reports or a narrated DVD an environmental specialists might provide for their clients.

-The SEAMOR ROV has a depth rating of 600m (2,000 feet) and can be remotely operated using standard umbilical lengths up to 950m (3,000ft.).
+The SEAMOR ROV has a depth rating of 600m (2,000 ft.) and can be remotely operated using standard umbilical lengths up to 950m (3,000 ft.).
 Custom built, modular ROVs from SEAMOR can fly to depths of 600m (2,000 ft.) depending on customer needs.

 In an industry where early detection of seabed pollution, fish disease or pen leaks is imperative, an ROV can provide a vital service with an accurate underwater look at the problems in time to find a solution.

-For example, port and harbour authorities prefer to use an ROV for ship hull scans and other marine security work rather than put a diver at risk through ocean pressures or unknown foreign objects in the water.
+For example, port and harbour authorities prefer to use an ROV for ship hull scans and other marine security work rather than putting a diver at risk through ocean pressures or foreign objects in the water.

-Ports deploy SEAMOR ROVs to search for suspicious objects, do hull or dock piling inspections, and other marine survey work.
-Our customers appreciate the easy deployment and extended dives our highly-versatile ROVs allow.
+Ports deploy SEAMOR ROVs to search for suspicious objects, do perform hull or dock piling inspections, and other marine survey work.
+Our customers appreciate the ease of deployment and extended dives our highly-versatile ROVs allow.
 Once the target object is found, a diver can be guided right to it with minimal time in the water and far less risk.

 SEAMOR ROVs can be equipped with a gripper and can retrieve items up to about five kilograms.
 Many are equipped with sonar and a positioning system, plus front and rear video cameras to give an accurate and precise look at the ocean bottom in all water conditions.

-The quick deployment and proven versatility of SEAMOR ROVs frees researchers to concentrate more on actual research tasks rather than their piloting skills; and using ROVs allows exploration to depths beyond normal diving capability (as deep as 600 metres) for extended periods.
+The quick deployment and proven versatility of SEAMOR ROVs frees researchers to concentrate more on actual research tasks rather than their piloting skills.
+Using ROVs allows exploration to depths beyond normal diving capability (as deep as 600 metres) and extended periods.

 SEAMOR ROVs are helping scientists in a wide variety of fields including university and government department research projects such as underwater surveys, coral reef studies, marine habitat projects, and even exploring underwater shipwrecks with an eye on future preservation.
-The scientists appreciate the simple to use equipment, its high quality video images and maneuverability, and coupled with relatively low cost, which allows them to keep within strict research budgets.
+The scientists appreciate the simple to use equipment, its high quality video images, maneuverability, coupled with a relatively low cost which, allows them to keep within strict research budgets.

-Nuclear power plants have high water needs, meaning cooling and storage tanks and water pipelines.
-These need to be inspected on a regular basis for signs of leakage and areas in need of repair and sometimes the specialists doing this work use an ROV because of its compactness, precise cameras, reliability, underwater versatility, and ease of set up.
+Nuclear power plants have high water requirements meaning lots of cooling and storage tanks fed by pipelines.
+These need to be inspected on a regular basis for signs of wear and leakage.
+The specialists doing this work will use an ROV because of its compactness, precise cameras, reliability, underwater versatility, and ease of set up.